cal-poly-dxhub/pubhealth-multimodal-genai/README.md

 - If encountering throttling errors, try changing the chat model
 - Please reach out to the authors for further questions

+**Note:** The Database, DynamoDB Table, and S3 Bucket are set to DESTROY, so they will be deleted if the stack gets destroyed.
+To keep these in the event the stack gets destroyed, set RemovalPolicy to RETAIN.

 ## Cost
 | Component | 1K Messages | 10K Messages | 100K Messages |
 |-----------|------------|-------------|--------------|